INTRODUCTION TO RECEIVING AND CONTROLLING

 Sole of the Foot

 Although rarely used in match play, the sole of the foot receive is an excellent introduction for youth to control slowly-arriving ground balls.
 The player faces into the path of the ball (the hips at a 90-degree angle to the direction of the ball) and balance is established on the non-receiving foot.
 The receiving leg is then lifted with the toes pointed at the ball.
 The heel of the foot is not raised above the height of the ball, and the front of the foot is drawn up toward the shin.
 The ball then arrives under the foot and is captured.
+(The foot is not to be raised such that the ball is stepped down on when it arrives.)
 The sole of the foot receive is a very effective way to introduce trapping to young beginners.
 For a slowly moving ground ball coming directly at him, all the player has to do is lift his foot and step on the ball to stop it.
 For youth, balls which are delivered too fast will generally result in the player lifting up their foot and the ball going right under it, so slow serves are important.
 After receiving the ball, beginners should be shown how to promptly push it out in front of them to continue playing the ball, instead of having the tendency to back up and then take a running start.

 Inside of the Foot